 Don’t let the fact you can’t prove what happened many years ago stop you from getting advice.
 It’s not reasonable to expect people to still have copies of letters written in 1999 or their 2001 bank statements… That is exactly why there are time limits on legal action.

-National Debtline has a good fact sheet on these old style student loans and they would be good people to discuss your case with.
+National Debtline have a factsheet that includes information on these old-style student loans.
+They would be good people to discuss your case with.

 Had a letter offering you 50% off to settle a very old student loan?

 Some people are getting these letters in autumn 2018.
 Martin Lewis has written a great article on them – he says: